tureba/Ln/README.md

 directory, but they all failed, so not even the recovery of the backup was possible for file 'four'.

+4. Place a copy of the three test directories in the same file system (or any other combination of file systems) and execute the multi target call:
+	Ln fs1/a.a fs1/b.1 fs1/c.1
+The output should be exactly the same for each run as for other tests with the same file system and read-only directory choices.

-4. Repeating the above tests shows that the end result is stable i.e, re-executing the script on already merged directories has no downside.
+5. Repeating the above tests shows that the end result is stable i.e, re-executing the script on already merged directories has no downside.

-5. Repeating the above steps from scratch on each file individually shows that the script performs correctly both when the inputs are directories and files.
+6. Repeating the above steps from scratch on each file individually shows that the script performs correctly both when the inputs are directories and files.